15 University Graduate CV Examples [& Templates]

 Why this CV works

-• Not everyone works through university, and that’s perfectly fine.
-While a CV usually outlines work history, this is your opportunity to focus on projects and activities you’ve been involved in during university.
+• Not everyone works through university, and that’s perfectly okay.
+While a CV usually outlines work history, this is your opportunity to concentrate on projects and activities you’ve been involved in during university.

 • Emphasise projects relevant to your chosen field.
 List 2-4 bullet points detailing your contributions, responsibilities, and achievements.
 Remember to start with a strong action verb.